-Since the beginning of the Israeli occupation of the Palestinian territories in 1967 more than 800,000 Palestinians have been arrested or detained under Israeli military orders.
+Since 1967 more than 800,000 Palestinians have been arrested or detained under Israeli military orders.
 This number comprises some 20 percent of the total Palestinian population in the occupied territories and as much as 40 percent of the total male Palestinian population.
 It also includes approximately 10,000 women imprisoned, as well as 8,000 Palestinian children arrested since 2000.